Case Study

 above the roadway.

-- It will be the first major cable-stayed bridge to use three planes of
+- It would have been the first major cable-stayed bridge to use three planes of

 cables in the main span.